Swinton, South Yorkshire: History

+The name Swinton derives from the Old English swīntūn meaning 'pig farm'.

 The town was once a centre for the manufacture of pottery of international importance, and deep coal mining, glassmaking, canal barge-building and engineering.

 It is known for the Rockingham Pottery, a world-renowned manufacturer of porcelain.
 Although the factory closed in 1842, its name defines a style of rococo porcelain.
 There were several other potteries in the area during the 19th century.
 One of the original kilns, the Rockingham, or Waterloo, Kiln, a small part of the factory, a gatehouse (both now private residences) and the pottery flint millpond remain today in Pottery Ponds, a small park off Blackamoor Road near the Woodman public house.
 Swinton was also the site of the important but lesser known Don Pottery.

 The village lies between the Roman Ridge (extending approximately from Wincobank to the north east of Sheffield, to Mexborough) and the south west Roman road from Doncaster (the Roman fort and minor settlement of Danum).
 A coin hoard dating to the early 3rd century was excavated during the construction of a house cellar in the village in 1853.

 In June 2014, Andrew Allen uncovered a number of pottery sherds whilst gardening at home.
 Preliminary observations found that it comprised approximately 90 pottery sherds, including high status Samian ware, traditional cooking wares and rusticated pottery, as well as possible metal and glass working waste products.